-Located at the southernmost portion within Phase III, the site is a 10.92 acre, triangular shaped, sub-parcel with no remarkable features.
-The parcel is flat, covered with slag fill.
-Most of the business park is vegetated with natural grasses, shrubs and poplar trees typical of a primary shrubyoung forest ecosystem.
-Also typical are remnants of former steel manufacturing buildings and foundations.
+Located to the south of, and adjacent to, Smokes Creek the Site is a 16.19 acre, triangular shaped, sub-parcel, with one vacant storage building.
+The parcel is vegetated with natural grasses, shrubs and poplar trees, typical of a primary shrub-young forest ecosystem.
 The entire BSC site is fenced with vehicle access limited to one automatic gate.